 When you have weak abdominal muscles, this can also impact your lower back muscles.
 "A weak core causes the lower back muscles to work overtime," says Dr. Shire.
 "Without a break, these muscles build up lactic acid, and that can lead to soreness and cramping."

-Remember that your spine is curved, so proper back alignment entails an “S” curve—it shouldn’t be a straight line.
+Remember that your spine is curved, so proper back alignment entails an "S" curve—it shouldn't be a straight line.
 Lara Heimann, PT, a yoga instructor and physical therapist, has told Well+Good that the back of your skull, your scapulae (shoulder blades), and your sacrum (the bone in your lower pelvis) should be lined up.
-This is a good rule of thumb for correct posture, while also allowing for your back’s natural curve.
+This is a good rule to follow for correct posture, while also allowing for your back's natural curve.

 What can you do if your lower back is tight and not in proper alignment?
 Keep scrolling for a chiropractor-approved plan for proper alignment (and less oh-so-annoying pain).

 Stretches that help if your lower back is out of alignment